adiacla/visualizadorperceptron/README.md

 - `--device`: Force `mps`, `cuda`, or `cpu`.
 By default the script picks the best available backend.
 - `--skip-train`: Export the randomly initialised weights without running training (useful for debugging the pipeline).

-After training, update `CONFIG.weightUrl` in `assets/main-CKMdEyXu.js` if you export to a different location/name.
+After training, update `VISUALIZER_CONFIG.weightUrl` in `assets/main.js` if you export to a different location/name.
 Refresh the browser to load the new weights.

 ## Notes & Tips